 How does WSU support students?

-The Dean of Students’ Office can assist students in coordinating resources and support, including academic and/or residential arrangements.
-For example, the Dean of Students can speak with professors on behalf of students or can assist with adjusting class schedules and/or campus housing arrangements.
+The Dean of Students’ Office or Student Affairs can assist students in coordinating resources and support, including academic and/or residential arrangements.
+For example, the Dean of Students can contact professors or can assist with adjusting class schedules and/or campus housing arrangements.

-The Office of Student Conduct works closely with OEO during the initial investigation and will attend investigatory interviews.
-The Office of Student Conduct will address any disciplinary action, as appropriate, after the preliminary investigation is complete.
+The Office of Student Conduct or campus Student Conduct Officer will address any disciplinary action, as appropriate, after the investigation is complete.
 More information is available on their website, conduct.wsu.edu.
-For urban campuses, urban campus administrators may also be involved in determining appropriate sanctions.

-For resources on urban campuses, global campus, extension programs, or for students studying abroad, visit the OEO website: http://oeo.wsu.edu/resources/.
+For information about resources on your campus, visit the OEO website: http://oeo.wsu.edu/resources/.

-The Office for Equal Opportunity, the Dean of Students, and the Office of Student Conduct strive to provide care and support for all persons participating in a university discrimination, sexual harassment, or sexual misconduct complaint process.
-If there are safety concerns, students are encouraged to share those with administrators, who have the ability to take interim measures to contribute to participant’s safety during the investigation.
-For example, if a student who is experiencing intimate partner violence resides in the same residence hall as the aggressor, steps can be taken to modify housing arrangements.
-Similarly, class and work schedules can be adjusted, and the Dean of Students is a good resource for other academic concerns impacted by discriminatory or harassing conduct.
+The Office for Equal Opportunity and Student Affairs strive to provide care and support for all persons participating in a university discrimination, sexual harassment, or sexual misconduct complaint process.
+If there are safety concerns, students are encouraged to share those with administrators, who may have the ability to take interim measures to contribute to participants’ safety during the investigation.
+For example, if there is a safety concern relating to a residence hall, steps can be taken to modify housing arrangements.
+Similarly, class and work schedules can be adjusted..

 These resources are available for ALL students involved in the investigative process.